CMill23/Azure_ARM_Templates/README.md

 ## Microsoft Azure Immersion Workshops

+Help customers expand their Microsoft Azure expertise with hands-on experience.
 Provide the Azure expertise and hands-on experience customers are looking for with our Azure Immersion workshop (AIW) series.
 Using our ready-made collection of discipline-specific resources and tools, you can quickly and easily start hosting your own day-long customer working sessions to expand your value and drive demand for your solutions.

 - [HomePage](https://partner.microsoft.com/en-nz/solutions/azure/aiw)

 ## OpenHack

+Bring your own subscription (BYOS) enables you to participate in a Microsoft OpenHack using your own Azure subscriptions

-- [Cloud Adoption Framework landing zones for Terraform - Application accelerator](https://github.com/dwnatwick/OpenHack) | Repository with self-guided instructions and/or ARM templates for following Topics:
+- [Cloud Adoption Framework landing zones for Terraform - Application accelerator](https://github.com/dwnatwick/OpenHack/tree/main/byos) | Repository with self-guided instructions and/or ARM templates for following Topics:
     - AI-Powered Knowledge Mining
     - App Modernization with NoSQL
     - Containers
-    - DevOps 2.0
+    - DevOps 2.0f
     - Modern Data Warehousing
     - Power Platform
     - Serverless

 ## What The Hack

+“What the Hack” is a set of challenge based hackathons that can be hosted in-person or virtually via Microsoft Teams.

 - [HomePage](https://microsoft.github.io/WhatTheHack/) | “What the Hack” is a set of challenge based hackathons that can be hosted in-person or virtually via Microsoft Teams.
 - [Git Repository](https://github.com/microsoft/WhatTheHack)

 ## Data & AI